psandrey/psandrey.github.io/paradigm.md

 			return false; // if attach on row, col or diagonal, then position is not valid }

-	return true; // no attack, then the position is valid }
+	return true; // no attack so, the position is valid
+}

 ```

+### Iterative version

+TODO

 ### Practice Backtraking

-Usually, we see problems in form of combinations or permutations and we need to enumerate all solutions that are within given constraints conditions.
-See below a few iconic problems to practice this paradigm:
+Usually, the problems that are solved by the backtracking method are in the form of combinations or permutations, and the requirement is to list all the solutions that satisfy some given constraints.
+See below some iconic problems you can use to practice this paradigm:

 1. Generate permutations [leetcode](https://leetcode.com/problems/permutations/)
 2. Generate combinations [leetcode](https://leetcode.com/problems/combinations/)